iluwatar/java-design-patterns/monad/README.md

 ## When to Use the Monad Pattern in Java

+The Monad design pattern is applicable when

-* Consistent and unified error handling is required without relying on exceptions.
+* Consistent and unified error handling is required without relying on exceptions, particularly in functional programming paradigms.
 * Asynchronous computations need clear and maintainable chaining.
 * State needs to be managed and encapsulated within functional flows.
 * Dependencies and lazy evaluations are to be handled cleanly and efficiently.